Trek highlights

 - Best Himalayan experience and push your limits

 Not as famous as Everest Base Camp or Annapurna Base Camp treks, the Manaslu Circuit trek offers a quieter, deeper, and far more rewarding experience.
+In fact, the Manaslu Circuit trek is considered one of the best alternatives to the Annapurna Circuit trek.

 The journey begins in Kathmandu, a buzzing metropolitan city.
 From here, you will drive to Machha Khola, the starting point of the Manaslu Circuit trek.